lindu88/JASR/README.txt

 Based off the book "Computer Graphics From Scratch" by Gabriel Gambetta

-So far only spheres can be rendered with refelctions(specular,diffuse,mirror) and lighting(point,directional,ambient)

 Use: Compile all and Run Start.java
 From top down the gui consists of: Render button, Rotaion along x axis(Rx) slider, Ry slider, Rz slider,Max reflective recursions, camera orgin text area -> "0 0 0"

 TODO:
 Render export and gui update
-triangle Rendering
 3D file support (for now stl because it's simple) transparency refraction